GoldenShadowGS/BmpToVizzy/README.md

 Download the file from this github named BmpToVizzy.py.
 You can read this file in a regular text editor.

-To run this program, open a cmd prompt in the directory where BmpToVizzy.py is located and type python BmpToVizzy.py image.bmp
+To run this program, open a cmd prompt in the directory where BmpToVizzy.py is located and type (without the quotes)

+"python BmpToVizzy.py image.bmp"

 You should see two text files generated.
 You can copy and paste the string from the text file into the MFD Bitmap